PrincetonUniversity/tango-routing/headers.md

 ### route_update

 *Note*: This is no longer done in the dataplane in out implementation.
+See next section for the embedded route update version.

 This is an encrypted traffic-class-to-path-id mapping sent between peer switches.